alan-turing-institute/uatk-spc/NOTES.md

 ## Treating everything as a table

 What if the same hid has different lat/lng?
 Lots of paranoia checks everywhere, or just make it impossible to represent this situation in the first place

+## Code smells

+- why is getProbablePrimarySchoolsByMSOAIZ, getProbableSecondarySchoolsByMSOAIZ, etc copied?! makes the code look scarier than it is
+	- and why the unused variables there? (having the compiler complain is useful here)